 Vegan Chili at College

-A year ago, my son and his girlfriend, students at Bowdoin College, used the recipe for a chili cook-off in one of the dining halls.
+A few years later, my son and his girlfriend, while students at Bowdoin College, used the recipe for a chili cook-off in one of the dining halls.
 While it did not win, the dining service was impressed enough with the chili to make it part of their regular rotation of vegan offerings in the dining halls.
 That is a win to me!

 Mild or Hot, it’s up to you!